garylirocks/quickrefs/docker.markdown

 # NAME      ACTIVE   DRIVER       STATE     URL                         SWARM   DOCKER        ERRORS
 # default   -        virtualbox   Running   tcp://192.168.99.100:2376           v18.06.1-ce

+# one way to talk to a machine: run a command thru ssh on a machine
+docker-machine ssh <machine-name> "docker images"

-# connect to the new machine, this set some 'DOCKER_' env variables, which make the 'docker' command talk to the 'default' machine
+# another way to talk to a machine: this set some 'DOCKER_' env variables, which make the 'docker' command talk to the specified machine
-eval "$(docker-machine env default)"
+eval "$(docker-machine env <machine-name>)"

 # get ip address
 docker-machine ip